Usage of hb_report for SLES HAE

 which will create the following two keys in the /root/.ssh/ directory:

 The public key has to be copied over to all remaining cluster nodes:

 and add this SSH key public part into local authorized keys file so hb_report from other nodes would also work:

 cat /tmp/id_rsa.pub >> /root/.ssh/authorized_keys

-After this it is possible for root to ssh without password from one server to the other.
-This should be done for each and every member server of the cluster.
+After this it is possible for root to ssh without password from one server to another.
+This should be done for each and every member of the cluster.

 This Support Knowledgebase provides a valuable tool for SUSE customers and parties interested in our products and solutions to acquire information, ideas and learn from one another.
 Materials are provided for informational, personal or non-commercial use within your organization and are presented "AS IS" WITHOUT WARRANTY OF ANY KIND.

 For questions or concerns with the SUSE Knowledgebase please contact: tidfeedback[at]suse.com